 There’s something wonderful about a hobo bag.
 I love the slouched form with straps just long enough to slide over my shoulder.
 Comfortable to carry, they always look great.
 Whenever I’m looking for a new purse, the hobo bags always catch my eyes first.
 When I discovered this reversible Hobo Bag pattern from Pineapple Fabrics, I was anxious to make one.
 Other than simple tote bags, I’d never sewn a bag like this before.
-This pattern excited me because it’s reversible and designed to use multiple fabrics.
+This Hobo Bag Pattern excited me because it’s reversible, designed to use multiple fabrics and is fat quarter friendly.
 With my extensive collection of fat-quarters I couldn’t get started fast enough.

 The first bag I made was lined with a pretty batik, but the bold black & white exterior was ready to be filled with color.
-It was gift wrapped and included a package of Sharpies for the family to use on this new keepsake.
+It was gift wrapped and included a package of ink markers for the family to use on this new keepsake.
 Imagine the heartfelt memories this bag will hold.
-Not to mention, a great activity when kids need to be kept busy for a few minutes.
+Not to mention, a great activity when kids need to be kept busy for a few minutes when you’re on the go.
 Simply pull out a couple markers and let the creativity happen.
 When others saw this bag, they wanted one too.

 A family gift isn’t always easy to find.
 Especially a fun activity that will evoke some wonderful memories every time you see it.
 Make one for yourself first in your favorite colors.
+Definitely make one for a Perfect Mother’s Day Gift!
 Then try some variations, and maybe even a color-me version for someone special.
-Wrapped in a gift box with a set of fabric markers, this bag makes a fabulous gift.
+Wrapped in a gift box with a set of fabric ink markers, this bag makes a fabulous gift.